Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 - Where: Climate Pledge Arena in Seattle, Washington

-Use this link to get a free trial of fuboTV, where you can watch every women's NCAA Tournament game and other live sports without cable!
+Use this link to get a free trial of fuboTV, where you can watch every women's tournament game and other live sports without cable!

 Virginia Tech vs. Tennessee Score Prediction